Planning Permission Rules for Single-Storey Extensions in Cardiff: Your Complete Guide

 Your permitted development rights can be limited or removed in several situations:

-In any of these cases, you’ll need to apply for full planning permission or heritage consent.
+In any of these cases, you’ll usually need to apply for full planning permission (and sometimes additional consents).

 When Full Planning Permission is Necessary for Single-Storey Extensions in Cardiff

-You’ll need to apply for full planning permission whenever your extension exceeds the PDR limits or is located in a protected area.
-This ensures a thorough review of the design, heritage impact, and environmental considerations.
+You’ll need to apply for full planning permission whenever your extension exceeds the PDR limits or is located in a protected/restricted context.
+This ensures a proper review of design, neighbour impact, and site constraints.

 Which Properties and Situations Require Full Planning Permission?

-1. Your rear projection goes beyond 4 metres for detached homes or 3 metres for other property types.
+1. Your rear projection goes beyond 4 metres (detached) or 3 metres (other house types).

-4. Original planning conditions on your property specifically remove permitted development rights.
+4. Previous planning conditions remove permitted development rights.

 How Do Cardiff Council’s Local Development Plan and Policies Affect Extensions?